githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Doublets/README.md

 where the type `wpath(n)` is just `list0(word(n))`.

-The entirety of the code implementing Doublets can be found [here](./Doublet.dats).

 The first part of the code is for implementing the following function:

 ```ats